WerewuIf/Adventure-Guild-Quest-Center/readme.md

   * *(With Prekills on)* Any other quest with monsters it can hit right now.
   If any of those have usable targets, the script attacks through them in order before moving on.

-* **Battle Pass Is Sequential**
+* **Battle Pass Fills Gaps Continuously**
   BP only gets a turn after the guild pass comes up empty.
-If guild work is genuinely unavailable on that cycle, the script does one BP cycle, then goes back to waiting for the next recheck.
+If guild work is genuinely unavailable on that cycle, Instead of waiting for the 10-second wave timer, BP attacks run continuously until Battle Pass hunt until it is fully complete or monsters were found for guild quests.

 * **Current Batches Finish First**
-  If the script is already processing a quest batch, it does not interrupt that batch for a new wave retry.
-For example, if we are currently attacking 7 eligible monsters, it will finish those 7 first.
-If monsters for another quest spawns during that time, it is not added to the active batch.
-It gets picked up on the next pass after the current batch ends.
+  If the script was already processing a quest batch, it would not interrupt that batch for a new wave retry.
+For example, if it was attacking 7 eligible monsters, it would finish those 7 first.
+If monsters for another quest spawned during that time, they would not added to the active batch; they would get picked up on the next pass after the current batch ended.

-* **"No runnable prekill targets"**
-  This does not mean the quests are done.
-It usually means they are attacked and now waiting on death or loot confirmation—with nothing new to attack at that exact moment.
-This allows BP to fill during these moments where its only waiting.
 ---
 ## Potions: automatic stamina / HP / mana use